kontena/kontena/docs/getting-started/installing/docker-compose.md

 **Step 2:** Run the command `docker-compose up -d`

 After Kontena Master has started you can authenticate as the Kontena Master internal administrator using the `INITIAL_ADMIN_CODE` you provided.
-Refer to [authetication](../../using-kontena/authentication.md) for how to login with the admin code and how to configure [Kontena Cloud](https://cloud.kontena.io) as the authentication provider.
+Refer to [authetication](../../using-kontena/authentication.md) for information on logging in with the admin code and how to configure [Kontena Cloud](https://cloud.kontena.io) as the authentication provider.

 ## Installing Kontena Nodes

-Before you can start provisioning nodes you must first switch cli scope to a grid.
+Before you can start provisioning nodes you must first switch the CLI scope to a Grid.
 A Grid can be thought of as a cluster of nodes that can have members from multiple clouds and/or regions.

-Create a new grid using the command:
+Create a new Grid using the command:

 ```sh
 $ kontena grid create --initial-size=<initial_size> my-grid
 ```

-Or switch to an existing grid using the following command:
+Or switch to an existing Grid using the following command:

 ```sh
 $ kontena grid use <grid_name>
 ```

-> The recommended minimum initial-size is 3.
-This means the minimum number of nodes in a grid is 3.
+> The recommended minimum initial-size is three.
+This means the minimum number of Nodes in a Grid is three.

 Now you can start provisioning nodes to your host machines.